-U.S. chicken and motor vehicle products targeted by Beijing's anti-dumping inquiries were roughly equal in value to China's tire exports to the U.S. -- about $2 billion a year, Mei Xinyu, a trade expert with the Ministry of Commerce, told Chinese media.
+U.S. chicken and motor vehicle products targeted by Beijing's anti-dumping inquiries were roughly equal in value to China's tire exports to the United States -- about $2 billion a year, Mei Xinyu, a trade expert with the Ministry of Commerce, told Chinese media.

-Washington and Beijing have vowed to cooperate in seeking to revive global economic growth, but friction over trade could spill into the G20 summit, which Chinese President Hu Jintao will attend, as well as Obama's scheduled visit to China in November.
+The two countries have vowed to cooperate in trying to revive global economic growth, but trade friction could spill into the G20 summit.
+Chinese President Hu Jintao will meet Obama in Pittsburgh and host him in China in November.

-The tire duty was the first time Washington has applied special safeguard provisions that Beijing agreed to before joining the World Trade Organization in 2001.
+The tire duty was the first time Washington has applied special safeguard provisions that Beijing agreed to before joining the WTO in 2001.

-That could spark a chain reaction of trade protectionist measures that could slow the current pace of revival in the world economy, the Chinese Ministry of Commerce said over the weekend.
+That could spark a chain reaction of trade protectionist measures that could slow the current pace of revival in the world economy, the Chinese Ministry of Commerce said.

 But economists and experts said the dispute would not threaten the economic underpinnings of Sino-U.S. relations.

-The new duty of 35 percent will take effect on September 26 and adds to an existing 4 percent duty.
+The new duty of 35 percent adds to an existing 4 percent duty.
 The extra duty would fall to 30 percent in the second year and 25 percent in the third year.

-(Additional reporting by Ben Blanchard, Kirby Chien, Yu Le and Tom Miles; Writing by Lucy Hornby; Editing by Bill Tarrant)
+(Additional reporting by Ben Blanchard, Kirby Chien, Yu Le, Tom Miles and Doug Palmer and Charles Abbott in Washington; Writing by Lucy Hornby; Editing by Philip Barbara)